lydell/dual/readme.md

     *Space UP::dual.combine("F22", A_ThisHotkey, {force: true})

     #If GetKeyState("F22")
-    i::Up
+    *i::dual.comboKey("Up")
-    j::Left
+    *j::dual.comboKey("Left")
-    k::Down
+    *k::dual.comboKey("Down")
-    l::Right
+    *l::dual.comboKey("Right")
     #If

 The above example turns space into a homemade modifier that puts the navigation keys on ijkl.
 This is done by using a key not present on most keyboards (F22).
-The `force` option makes F22 be sent immediately when space is pressed down, no matter what, to trigger the ijkl shortcuts quickly.
-The side effect of this is that any time you press space alone to actually type a space, an unnecessary F22 will be sent first.
+The `force` option makes F22 be sent when the delay has passed (as opposed to when the _timeout_ has passed), no matter what, to trigger the ijkl shortcuts quickly.
+The side effect of this is that when you press space alone to actually type a space, an unnecessary F22 might be sent first.
 However, that should not matter, since F22 doesn't exist on most keyboards, and therefore has no effect in programs.

 Modifier hotkeys that send
 --------------------------